 “Myself, the entire House of Representatives, and the Texas Senate have agreed that projects like this were very egregious and self-serving and would not be able to be funded through that process ever again,” he says.
 “Had there been a better plan where it actually transported people to and from places because all it really is is eye candy.”

-Sign up for the Reasons to be Cheerful newsletter.The money used for the project, Pickett says, would have been better used to fund other projects, such as a truck bypass in the Northeast part of the city — a project that is slated to be awarded in 2025.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.The money used for the project, Pickett says, would have been better used to fund other projects, such as a truck bypass in the Northeast part of the city — a project that is slated to be awarded in 2025.

 Yet Pickett, an avid vehicle collector, admits he has been restoring a vintage streetcar he purchased in 2021 to add to his collection.